kocur4d/canvas-render-demo/README.md

     },
   },
 ```
-This geomety represents `x,y` as a top left corner `h,w` are width and height and `a` is anticlockwise rotation around the middle of the rect.
-This geometry can by eaisly turn into three matrix operation, translate, scale and rotate.
+In this geometry representation, `x` and `y` specify the top-left corner, `h` and `w` define the width and height, and `a` represents the anticlockwise rotation around the middle of the rectangle.
+These geometric properties are easily transformed into three matrix operations: translate, scale, and rotate.

-Input date gets converted into the scene graph which is the application source of truth.
+The input data is converted into a scene graph, which serves as the application's source of truth.

-Main, and only, HTML component used is canvas.
-Which simply hooksup to rendering framework via event handlers.
+The primary HTML component used is the canvas element, which connects to the rendering framework through event handlers:

 ```
     <canvas